reecursion/DeepWebSketch/README.md

-# DeepWebSketch:  🖌️
+# 🖌️ DeepWebSketch

 DeepWebSketch is an innovative web application that converts hand-drawn sketches into working HTML/CSS code using AI.
 Draw your UI design or upload a sketch, and watch as it transforms into functional web code in real-time.

 Built during the TartanHacks 2025 Hackathon by team WrapperAI!
-Team members: Manav Kapadnis,
+Team members: Manav Kapadnis, Gayathri Ganesh Lakshmy, Dhruv Gupta, Lawanya Baghel

 ## Features